 - Total Time: 8 hours 5 minutes

 - Category: Snack

 - 4 Cans Coconut Milk – Full Fat (13.6 ounce cans – All Natural)

 - 1/4 Cup Maple Syrup (or any Natural Sugar – Honey or Date Sugar will work too, but I love the flavor of Maple Syrup best)

 - 1/4 Cup Tapioca Starch (aka Tapioca Flour)

 - 1 Packet Vegan Yogurt Starter (my favorite is this one from Cultures for Health)

-- In medium sized pot over medium heat, whisk together the Coconut Milk, Maple Syrup & Tapioca Starch & bring to 140 degrees Fahrenheit (I use this thermometer for all my baking) - This takes about 5 minutes.
+- In medium sized pot over medium heat, whisk together the Coconut Milk, Maple Syrup & Tapioca Starch & bring to 140 degrees Fahrenheit (I use a cooking thermometer for all my baking) – This takes about 5 minutes.

 - Remove pot from heat & set aside to cool until the temp is reduced to 110 degrees (this takes about 20-30 min – I place the pot on a cooling rack & whisk it frequently to cool it down faster).
 This cooling step is crucial so you don’t kill your yogurt culture later.